 Indiana is officially a sports betting state.
 In September 2019, the Hoosier State joined the growing fraternity of states to offer legal wagering on sports to its inhabitants.
 The law which legalized sports betting, H 1015, provided that licensed casino properties could open online versions of their sportsbooks.

 In October 2019, Indiana online betting apps launched.
-Now there are nine different apps to choose from, with even more on the way.
+Now there are 10 different apps to choose from, with even more on the way.